-2.1 Academic objectives
+2.1 ACADEMIC OBJECTIVES

-The ICN Master Grande Ecole Degree sets out to train generalist senior managers.
+The ICN Master in Management / Programme Grande Ecole Degree sets out to train generalist senior managers.
 They will hold positions of responsibility in all types of organization, whether in France or in the international community and they will be able to adapt to multi-disciplinary and multi-cultural environments.
 The generalist training is complemented and enriched by additional features:

-- A special study/major in year 2: this is a study of a specialist function within the organization, and may be extended with further study, for example by following a double degree program, - A multi-disciplinary dimension: this is provided by complementary specialization in the 2nd year, and the ARTEM alliance, in particular the learning activities associated with the ARTEM workshops, - An international dimension: students are required to spend a semester abroad on a program of academic study.
+- A special study/major in year 2: this is a study of a specialist function within the organization, and may be extended with further study, for example by following a double degree program, - A multi-disciplinary dimension: this is provided by modules and activities #ATM (Art Technology Management), namely within the ARTEM alliance, - An international dimension: students are required to spend a semester abroad on a program of academic study.